A truly Catholic homeschool does not take loads and loads of money. Homeschooling will take lots of prayer, hard work, and time.

 I'm a paper and pen kind of girl when it comes to using a planner.

 If my notes were neater, I'd send a picture of how easy it is to do.
 My handwriting can be teacher perfect, but not on my planner.
-I don't even use a ruler any more.
 Hm....

-It is very helpful to plan your school year around the Catholic holy days and the larger feast days.
+My favorite homeschoolers plan their school year around the Catholic holy days and the larger Catholic feast days.